 Sea Deep Shipyard Pte.
 Ltd. ("Sea Deep") was incorporated in 1996 and acquired by Baker Tech in April 2008.
-Sea Deep is an established leader in the manufacture and production of high-guality steel products and components for specialised equipment, new builds, repairs, conversions and upgrades of jackup rigs and liftboats.
-To meet customer specific requirements for specialised engineering products, Sea Deep also provides product customisation services and refurbishment and replacement support.
+Sea Deep is an established leader in the manufacture and production of high-quality steel products and components for specialised equipment, new builds, repairs, conversions and upgrades of jackup rigs and liftboats.
+To meet customer specific requirements specialised engineering for products, Sea Deep also provides product customisation services and refurbishment and replacement support.